whu-totemdb/Hytra/README.md

-# Hytra: managing trajectories in a hybird way
+# Hytra: managing trajectories in a hybrid way

 ## Supported Queries